 Walk a few yards ahead to the village site.
 See if you can find the large flat rocks which still show signs of seed grinding.
 Native women spent many hours upon these rocks working on the metates and in the deep morteros.

 Broken tools, pottery and bits of charcoal hold the story of a people who loved for centuries in the rock shelters of Mine Canyon.
 Please respect this ancient habitation site of those who came before us.

 Walk into the boulders behind the sign and spot morteros, Native American grinding holes still carved into the rocks.
 You can walk about a quarter mile around the old site before continuing your exploration of Anza-Borrego Desert State Park.
 To learn more about the Kumeyaay Indians, make your way to Morteros Trail and Pictograph Trail.

-To get to the trailhead: From Christmas Circle in Borrego Springs, drive 5 miles southwest on Borrego Springs Road.
+To get to Kumeyaay Village Site: From Christmas Circle in Borrego Springs, drive 5 miles southwest on Borrego Springs Road.
 Turn right on Route S3 (Yaqui Pass Road) and drive 6.9 miles south on Yaqui Pass Road to Route 78.
-Turn left and drive 2.7 miles east to Mine Wash Road, a sandy dirt road on the south side of the road (there is a Mine Wash sign at the intersection).
+Turn left and drive 2.7 miles east to Mine Wash Road, a sandy dirt road on the south side of the road (A Mine Wash sign is at the intersection).
 Turn right up Mine Wash Road, which is in good condition.
 Pass bathrooms on the right after 0.3 miles.
-At 1.6 miles up Mine Wash Road, you will reach the Village Site.
-There is a sign on the left side of the road next to the boulder pile.
+At 1.6 miles up Mine Wash Road, you will reach the Village Site where a sign is on the left side of the road next to the boulder pile.